fhng/ESP32-ULP-1-Wire/README.md

 Testing, playing with ESP32 ULP for learning purpose.
 Below are the resources I used to code this. app_main() init ULP and sets it on a timer and it goes to sleep.
 ULP gets temperature from ds18b20, wakes up app_main() then halt. app_main() prints the output and go to sleep.
 Timer wakes ULP and the cycle repeats again.

+## Subroutines

+- get_temp : Return a 2 bytes temperature data from device in R0.
+- rst_pulse : Set bus low for 500us, then high for 240 and read device presence.
+- read_byte : Read one byte from device by calling read_bit, return input in R2.
+- read_bit : Read one bit by pulling bus low for 2us and pull high for 15us then read device, return bit store in R0
+- send_byte : R2 stores out going byte, calls send_bit to send bit by bit.
+- send_bit : R2 stores the bit being sent, pulling bus low for 5us ( low bit: wait 80us then pull high, High bit: pull high)
+- delay_ms : delay for 750 millisecond

 ## In general, codes in ULP do this: